-By now, you are probably wondering, "Why robotics?"
-While it's possible to integrate hands-on learning and opportunities for increased socialization by other means, the third reason is critical to robotics.
+By now, you’re probably wondering, “Why robotics?”
+While it’s possible to integrate hands-on learning and opportunities for increased socialization by other means, the third reason is critical to robotics.

 3. Opportunities for Hands-On Innovation

-The highest levels of Bloom's Taxonomy (Benjamin Bloom, 1956) are application, analysis, synthesis, and evaluation.
+The highest levels of Bloom’s Taxonomy are application, analysis, synthesis, and evaluation.
 At these peak levels of thinking, students begin to consider real-world applications for knowledge.
 Facts and ideas become building blocks with which they can construct innovative applications, products, and inventions.
 Jobs in the 21st century will require our students to perform at the highest levels of thinking.
-And yet, how often are we providing them with these opportunities?
+Yet how often are we providing them with these opportunities?